laravel/docs/http-tests.md

 <a name="assert-internal-server-error"></a>
 #### assertInternalServerError

-Assert that the response has a found (500) HTTP status code:
+Assert that the response has an "Internal Server Error" (500) HTTP status code:

     $response->assertInternalServerError();